jek-bao-choo/datadog-ai-assisted-instrumentation/README.md

     * It should be able to differentiate between support and unsupported versions of distro.
     * It should be able to ask for any additional information it requires to proceed further such as datadog api key and site if it was not provided
     * It should be able to install the latest or correct version of Datadog Agent according to the OS and distro as well as version
-    * It should be able to validate the datadog agent status and verify the datadog agent process is runnin
+    * It should be able to validate the datadog agent status and verify the datadog agent process is running
     * It should be able to test Datadog API endpoint to verify if the host metrics are available to validate it instrumented correctly
     * It should be able to use git state (regardless available or unavailable) to track Datadog Agent right after installation.
     * It should be able to perform custom config changes, check agent status is active (not error), and commit git changes locally.
     * It should be able to write each step it has taken to a markdown file.
 2. Add DDOT (with Datadog Agent) to a host